hkim0991/Type-on-Strap/_posts/2018-05-03-ML-Artificial-Neural-Network.md

 layout: post
 title: "Artificial Neural Network"
 tags: [R, nnet package, artificial neural network]
+output: html_document
 ---
-Today's goal is to understand the concept of Artificial Neural Network oncept and to practice this in R.
+Today's goal is to understand the concept of Artificial Neural Network and to practice this in R.

 ## 01. Load libraries